BentoBoxWorld/BentoBox/README.md

 Bentobox represents a turning point on ASkyBlock's history : Tastybento and Poslovitch thought up and designed this complete rewrite in order to provide a whole new way to play Skyblock and other island-style games.

-**Discover BSkyBlock todfay, its gameplay overhaul, and enjoy the Skyblock revival!**
+**Discover BSkyBlock today, its gameplay overhaul, and enjoy the Skyblock revival!**

 Bugs and Feature requests
 =========================